Gastarbeiter: West Germany

+The Heuss Turks were the name given to around 150 young Turkish citizens who came to Germany in 1958.
+They followed an invitation that the then Federal President Theodor Heuss had extended to Turkish vocational school graduates during a visit to Turkey in Ankara in 1957.
+The exchange, which was intended as a vocational training measure and began for some of the group as apprentices at the Ford plant in Cologne, became the starting point for their immigration to the Federal Republic for some.
+A number worked at Ford until they retired in the late 1980s/early 1990s.
+It was the first large group of Turkish workers to come to Germany together, even before the start of actual Turkish immigration with the recruitment agreement between the Federal Republic of Germany and Turkey in 1961.
+According to DOMiD reports, they were given a warm welcome in Germany and were extremely popular with their work colleagues.

 After 1961 Turkish citizens (largely from rural areas) soon became the largest group of guest workers in West Germany.
 The expectation at the time on the part of both the West German and Turkish governments was that working in Germany would be only "temporary".
 The migrants, men and women alike, were allowed to work in Germany for a period of one or two years before returning to their home country in order to make room for other migrants.
 Some migrants did return, after having built up savings for their return.
 The recruitment treaty was changed in 1964 so that the Turkish guest workers could stay longer.

+For Turks, Tunisians and Moroccans, special rules applied: only unmarried people would be recruited; family reunification was not allowed; a health check and an aptitude test for work had to be passed; and they would not be allowed any extension past two years, and then would have to return to their home countries.

 Until 2015, Germany had not been perceived as a country of immigration (kein Einwanderungsland) by both the majority of its political leaders and the majority of its population.
-When the country's political leaders realized that many of the persons from certain countries living in Germany were jobless, some calculations were done and according to those calculations, paying unemployed foreigners for leaving the country was cheaper in the long run than paying unemployment benefits.
+When the country's political leaders realised that many of the persons from certain countries living in Germany were jobless, some calculations were done and according to those calculations, paying unemployed foreigners for leaving the country was cheaper in the long run than paying unemployment benefits.
 A Gesetz zur Förderung der Rückkehrbereitsschaft ('law to advance the willingness to return home') was passed.
 The government started paying jobless people from a number of countries, such as Turks, Moroccans and Tunisians, a so-called Rückkehrprämie ('repatriation grant') or Rückkehrhilfe ('repatriation help') if they returned home.
 A person returning home received 10,500 Deutsche Mark and an additional 1,500 Deutsche Mark for their spouse and also 1,500 Deutsche Mark for each child if they returned to their country of origin.